andrew/ultimate-awesome/README.md

 - [awesome-jobs](https://github.com/aab0/awesome-jobs) - 每天收集互联网大厂开发岗位。.
 - [awesome-flux-ai](https://github.com/AINativeLab/awesome-flux-ai) - A curated list of awesome resources, tools, libraries, and applications related to Flux AI technology.
 This repository aims to be a comprehensive collection for developers, researchers, and enthusiasts interested in Flux AI.
 - [awesome-remote-sensing](https://github.com/attibalazs/awesome-remote-sensing) - Collection of Remote Sensing Resources.
+- [awesome-egov-de](https://github.com/codedust/awesome-egov-de) - A curated list of resources on egovernment in Germany.
+- [fucking-awesome-selfhosted](https://github.com/Correia-jpv/fucking-awesome-selfhosted) - A list of Free Software network services and web applications which can be hosted on your own servers.
+With repository stars⭐ and forks🍴.
 - [awesome-time-tracking](https://github.com/ever-works/awesome-time-tracking) - Time Tracking - Software, Methodologies and Practices -
 - [awesome-flask-cn](https://github.com/haiiiiiyun/awesome-flask-cn) - Python Flask 优秀资源集锦。.
 - [awesome-opensees](https://github.com/Hanlin-Dong/awesome-opensees) - A curated list of OpenSees resources.